WaterfallMC/Waterfall-Old/README.md

 ## Why fork BungeeCord?

 Think of Waterfall as a principles fork.

-We feel that Waterfall is a way to ultimately better the BungeeCord ecosystem by providing a faster path for new features.
+Waterfall was forked because of the fact that upstream does not accept many contributions that are intended to better the ecosystem.
+Simply put, Waterfall aims to better the ecosystem by allowing changes to be exposed to a wider audience more quickly.

+Waterfall will still track upstream BungeeCord and merge changes as needed.

 ## Join us

-* Feel free to open a PR.
+* Feel free to open a PR!
+We accept contributions.
 * Join us on IRC (irc.esper.net #waterfall, [webchat](http://webchat.esper.net/?nick=&channels=waterfall)).
+* Visit our forums on [Aquifer](https://aquifermc.org).

 Special Thanks To
 -----------------